ben-zen/sammamish-router/Setup.md

 ### SSH

-YOu gotta use SSH.
+You gotta use SSH.
 It's the way to talk to a server!
 Since it's also 2019, we can use newer standards than RSA-4096 for our keys.
 Get with the times and use some elliptic curves!
 Use Curve25519, it's fine, really.
 You too can have your public key on a single line, and read it too.